EVA Air Contract of carriage

 EVA will provide for the essential needs of our passengers during flight irregularities, such as a flight diversion, cancellation or a lengthy tarmac delay.

-Each EVA airport office in the U.S. has a comprehensive contingency plan to respond to any irregularities.
-We always keep in close coordination with local airport authorities, government authorities such as Customs and Border Protection (CBP) and the Transportation Security Administration (TSA) as well as our code-sharing partners.
+Each EVA airport office in the Korea has a comprehensive contingency plan to respond to any irregularities.
+We always keep in close coordination with local airport authorities, government authorities as well as our code-sharing partners.
 We ensure that adequate resources are available, and designate an in-charge person to handle all arrangement, as well as to communicate with our Flight Operations Division and our flight crew.

 Announcements will be made every 30 minutes onboard aircraft during a tarmac delay.
 The announcements will begin no more than 30 minutes after the scheduled departure time and will include information about the opportunity to deplane, if it exists, as well as the reason(s) for the delay.

 Passenger will be advised that they have the opportunity to deplane from an aircraft that is at the gate or another disembarkation area with the door open if the opportunity to deplane actually exists to deplane safely without disrupting airport operations.
 Once the flight is ready to depart again, and a passenger who has deplaned cannot return to board on time, EVA has the right to depart the flight without those passengers.